kubeshop/nordictestingdays-2022/README.md

 The workshop is divided into three sections:
 1. Preparing the local environment (optional), steps 1, 2
-2. Creating UI and API tests with Cypress and Postman, steps 3, 4
+2. Creating simple UI and API tests with Cypress and Postman, steps 3, 4
 3. Running tests in Kubernetes with Testkube, steps 5-9
    - Step 5 is optional, step 9 is demo only